[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 Enabled - Create persistent memory for this harness

-Next are the Advanced settings, which offers multiple checkbox options for tools, authentication, network, lifecycle, execution limits, truncation, and session storage.
+Next is Advanced settings.
+This is a multiple-choice checkbox where you can enable tools, authentication, network, lifecycle, execution limits, truncation, and session storage individually.
 I only checked Tools.

 Advanced settings (optional)